srinath-chakravarthy/ovito/doc/python/introduction/overview.rst

 The first argument passed to this high-level function is the node whose pipeline results should be exported.
 Furthermore, the name of the output file and the format are specified by the second and third parameter.
-Depending on the selected file format, additional keyword parameters such as the list of particle properties to be exported must be provided.
+Depending on the selected file format, additional keyword arguments such as the list of particle properties to be exported must be provided.

 ------------------------------------